utcs356/sp25/_pages/0_cloulab_kathara.md

 			3. Select parameters and click on Generate.
 You can use the below parameters (RSA with 4096bits) or other parameters you want.
 			![windows_keygen_2]({{site.baseurl}}/assets/img/assignments/assignment0/windows_keygen_2.png)
 			4. Move your cursor to generate random numbers.
 If you don't the key will not be generated.
 			5. Copy and paste the generated public key to the account setup page.
 Save your public and private key to your preferred location.
+			+) If you want additional security, type `Key passphrase` before saving the keys.
 			![windows_keygen_3]({{site.baseurl}}/assets/img/assignments/assignment0/windows_keygen_3.png)

 * If you already have an account, click your username at the top right corner and then select `Start/Join Project` and type `utcs356` into the ProjectID field.